 Storing Instructions

-Not recommended to store homemade syrups at room temperature for longer than a day or two, as they have a higher chance of spoiling and/or crystallizing.
+Not recommended to store homemade syrups at room temperature, as they have a higher chance of spoiling and/or crystallizing.

 More Simple Syrup Recipes